a-shakouri/Prescribed-time-control/README.md

 This repository includes the following MATLAB-Simulink files:

-1- The prescribed-time control for Euler-Lagrange robotics systems with $n$ degrees-of-freedom (version-PTC.EL.PDg-JLA.FracPol.2020-1): PTC_EL_PDgJLA_FracPol_20201.slx.
+1- The prescribed-time control for Euler-Lagrange robotic systems with $n$ degrees-of-freedom (version-2020-1): PTC_EL_PDgJLA_FracPol_20201.slx.

-2- The prescribed-time control for normal form chain of integrators with triangular stability (version-PTC.CI.L.Exp.2021-1): PTC_CI_L_Exp_20211.slx
+2- The prescribed-time control for normal form chain of integrators with triangular stability (version-2021-1): PTC_CI_L_Exp_20211.slx

-## Version(s)

-The file versions are encoded in a way to convey what the files are about.
-Use the following instructions:

-### Core Infinite-time controller(s):

-PD: Proportional derivative

-PDg: Proportional derivative having the gravity compensation option

-L: linear

-JLA: Joint limit avoidance

-### System(s):

-EL: Euler-Lagrange

-CI: Chain of Integrtors

-### Mapping function(s):

-FracPol: Fraction of polynomials

-Exp: Exponential

 ## License(s)